 Chronic pulmonary histoplasmosis resembles pulmonary tuberculosis clinically and radiographically.
 It is not usually associated with skin findings.
 Patients may have persistent mild pulmonary symptoms and are found to have cavitation and fibrosis on chest imaging.
 It is most commonly seen in patients with preexisting pulmonary disease.
 Pericarditis may develop (in 5% of cases).

 In patients with acute disseminated histoplasmosis, hematogenous spread of the fungus allows for extrapulmonary infection in the lymph nodes, liver, spleen, skin, gastrointestinal tract, and bone marrow.
 This form is most commonly seen in immunocompromised patients and can be fatal if untreated.
 Skin involvement is more common in the disseminated form, where there may be widespread umbilicated papules, pustules, nodules, ulcers, or subcutaneous nodules representing erythema nodosum.
 Gastrointestinal involvement is common, and patients may report abdominal pain, diarrhea, nausea, anorexia, gastrointestinal bleeding, and melena.
 Severe weight loss, fever, anemia, and hepatosplenomegaly can result.
+Rarely, perforation can occur; the most common sites are the terminal ileum and proximal colon.

 Chronic disseminated histoplasmosis commonly appears months to years after a patient has left an endemic area.
 Patients may present with hepatosplenomegaly, pancytopenia, oral or pharyngeal ulcerations, or adrenal insufficiency after adrenal infiltration.